fredMilloh/fredMilloh/README.md

 > #### Validation by the jury of the Application Developer - iOS Diploma

 May, 2022
+>####Mission: The project closing the iOS training is free and allows to mobilize the acquired skills.
+>####Action: Autonomous I learned and applied two new frameworks out of the course, SwiftUI and Combine.
->#### Free creation "from scratch" of the first version of the ProductRecall application, allowing the sharing of consumer product recalls from the API of the interministerial governmental website RappelConso.
+>####Result: The MVP application allows for immediate or future sharing of non-compliant consumer product recalls from the API of the interministerial governmental website RappelConso.
-> Using SwiftUI, CoreData and Combine.
-> Versioning Gitflow with Soucetree.
+    The code is versioned with Sourcetree, and uses CoreData for persistence.

 >> <img width="40" src="https://user-images.githubusercontent.com/47221695/174842408-00378070-f76d-4051-a106-ca20322d74e2.png"> [projet ProductRecall](https://github.com/fredMilloh/ProductRecall)

 Mar 9, 2022